HAIR DYE LAWSUITS: AN EMPATHETIC AND TRUSTWORTHY CONSUMER GUIDE [2026]

 • Punitive Damages: In certain situations in which the defendants conduct was intentional, egregious and particularly harmful

-‘For more information on the type of damages you may be entitled to and to find out if you qualify for a hair dye lawsuit, contact Hair Dye Lawsuit Lawyer Timothy L. Miles today for a free case evaluation (855) 846–6529 or [email protected].
+‘For more information on the type of damages you may be entitled to and to find out if you qualify for a hair dye lawsuit, contact Nashville Hair Dye Lawyer Timothy L. Miles today for a free case evaluation (855) 846–6529 or [email protected].

-What is a Failure to Warn?
+What Is a Failure to Warn?

-A "Failure to warn" is a product liability claim alleging a manufacturer or seller failed to provide adequate instructions or warnings about non-obvious dangers associated with a product's normal or foreseeable use.
+A "Failure to Warn" is a product liability claim alleging a manufacturer or seller failed to provide adequate instructions or warnings about non-obvious dangers associated with a product's normal or foreseeable use.
 It acts as a warning defect that makes a product unreasonably dangerous, potentially triggering strict liability regardless of negligence.

-• Duty to Warn: Manufacturers and sellers must warn about dangers they know or should know about.
+Manufacturers and sellers must warn about dangers they know or should know about.

-• Adequacy of Warning: A warning must be clear, visible, and adequately explain the severity of risks.
+A warning must be clear, visible, and adequately explain the severity of risks.

-• Foreseeable Misuse: Manufacturers must warn against predictable, improper use of their products, not just intended uses.
+Manufacturers must warn against predictable, improper use of their products, not just intended uses.

-• Obvious Risks: There is generally no duty to warn against risks that are obvious to a reasonable user.
+There is generally no duty to warn against risks that are obvious to a reasonable user.

-• Learned Intermediary: In pharmaceuticals, manufacturers may fulfill their duty by warning doctors, who then advise patients.
+In pharmaceuticals, manufacturers may fulfill their duty by warning doctors, who then advise patients.

-• To succeed, a plaintiff must prove the lack of warning caused their injuries.
+To succeed, a plaintiff must prove the lack of warning directly caused their injuries.

 Evidence Needed to File a Hair Dye Lawsuit